 Find out what 857 PPC marketers from around the world make in our 2020 report.
 We had people from the United States, United Kingdom, Germany, Netherlands, Canada, Australia & New Zealand fill it out this year.

 Demographics User Data

 Texas offers a few benefits from a low cost of living (COL), great food, and pretty amazing weather year round.
-Add in amazing pay and you can see why many call it home.
+Add in amazing pay and you can see why many would call it home.

-This can especially true if you are not male.
+This can be especially true if you are not male.
 We will touch on the gender pay gap, which is not shocking if you have been paying attention.
-The one challenge at times has been getting anyone is who is not male to submit what they to do.
+The one challenge at these times has been getting anyone is who is not male to submit what they to do.
 Having that data is the backbone of getting everyone to make more money.

 USA Salaries 2020